Automotive Financial Group: History and background

+Nissan was pitching the Primera further upmarket, which was at odds with AFG's marketing of Nissan as a value-focused brand which it had been since the Datsun era.
+Nissan in Japan had also had shown its distaste towards Botnar's notoriously ruthless business practices which clashed with their own corporate values.

-After disputes between executives of Nissan in Japan and Botnar over pricing of the then new Nissan Primera in 1990, coupled with controversies surrounding alleged tax fraud implying certain AFG and Nissan UK executives (including Botnar himself), Nissan set up its own import and distribution business within the UK, appointing an all-new network of dealers.
+This, coupled with controversies surrounding alleged tax fraud implying certain AFG and Nissan UK executives (including Botnar himself), Nissan set up its own import and distribution business within the UK, appointing an all-new network of dealers.
 In 1991, Nissan terminated the supply of new vehicles to Nissan UK and AFG.
 The company was sold in 1994 to the Barclay brothers for £200 million.

 As parts of the company were sold off, the remaining operations, under the name Caledonia Motor Group, refocused on sales of Fiat, Alfa Romeo, Citroën, Peugeot and Renault in north-west England.
 Caledonia launched a major expansion programme in 1998 to increase its dealership network, buying six sites in north-west England that were owned by United North West.

 In 1999, the company was subject to a management buyout.
 By 2000, it was operating nine franchises from eleven dealerships.
 However, it dropped its Renault franchise in 2002, selling the dealerships to Sunwin, Renault Retail Group and Arnold Clark.
 In 2006, it lost its Alfa Romeo dealer franchise, which resulted in the group only being able to provide servicing for cars.

 In 2008, the company was placed in receivership; the remaining sites were acquired by Cambria Automobiles and became part of its Motor Parks chain.